 - Get a consultation with a good therapist.
 Maternal support is so essential for healthy adult life that it will be of service to get into effective psychotherapy.
 You will have to objectify the deprivation that you experienced, and see how it plays out in the present moment.
 This is the first step to change.
 You may be clinically depressed or anxious and need to overcome a psychological disorder.
 Once free, it will be easier to deal with your upbringing.
 Plus, finding a middle ground with your mom after experiencing the emotional pain she has caused will not be a walk in the park.
 But you may want to come to terms with your mom because you probably love her regardless.
 It’s not going to be easy.

-- Remember your self-worth because a narcissistic mother will downplay it.
+- Remember your self-worth, because a narcissistic mother will downplay it.
 You didn’t receive the empathy and validation that you deserved as a child and this has followed you into adulthood.
 Keep in mind that people with narcissistic tendencies have a deficit with empathy because they’re simply too preoccupied with their own needs.
-So, don’t expect your mom to pass this department with flying colors or you’ll be sorely disappointed.

 - Be realistic when dealing with your mom.
 It will be more difficult for your mother to hurt you if you know what to expect during your encounters.
 It should be fairly predictable.
 You’re more than aware of how selfish she can be, so keep this in mind when you continue your relationship with her as an adult.
 And keep the necessary distance you need in order to keep your conflicts at bay.